opencouncil/python-sunlightapi/README.rst

 -------------------

 The legislators namespace is comprised of several functions:
     * legislators.get           - get a single legislator
     * legislators.getList       - get zero or more legislators
     * legislators.search        - fuzzy search for legislators by name
     * legislators.allForZip     - get all legislators representing a zipcode
+    * legislators.allForLatLong - get all legislators representing a point

 get and getList